rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So the Jews grumbled about him, because he said, I am the bread that came down from heaven. ^0641

 They said, Is not this Jesus, the son of Joseph, whose father and mother we know?
-How does he now say, I have come down from heaven? ^0642
+How does he now say, 'I have come down from heaven'? ^0642

 Jesus answered them, Do not grumble among yourselves. ^0643

 No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day. ^0644

-It is written in the Prophets, And they will all be taught by God.
-Everyone who has heard and learned from the Father comes to me — ^0645
+It is written in the Prophets, 'And they will all be taught by God.'
+Everyone who has heard and learned from the Father comes to me-- ^0645

 not that anyone has seen the Father except he who is from God; he has seen the Father. ^0646